Bathroom extractor fans – Bathroom extractor ceiling fan

 Are you thinking about investing in a bathroom extractor fan?
 When you have a hot shower then leave damp towels in your bathroom to dry out, the moisture they add to the air condenses on colder surfaces, encouraging mould and mildew to grow.
 Fitting an extractor fan will control this condensation and prevent damage and mould, which can cause health problems.

 Want more bathroom advice?
-Check out our dedicated bathroom channel for more ideas and inspiration
+Check out our dedicated bathroom ideas channel for more inspiration

 1. Do I you need a bathroom extractor?